tarwn/lessthandot-hugo/blogs/content/posts/2009-05-01-sql-rap-i-am-the-dbcc-yeah-u-know-me.md

 Downloadin' pictures of Sarah Michelle Gellar

-And postin' “Me too!” like some brain-dead AOL-er
+And postin' "Me too!" like some brain-dead AOL-er

 I should do the world a favor and cap you like Old Yeller